-- SLO 1: Locate and evaluate sources, through library research, and integrate research through appropriate citation and quotation. - SLO 2: Present effective arguments that use a full range of legitimate rhetorical and logical strategies to articulate and explain their positions on complex issues in dialogue with other points of view. - SLO 3: Effectively locate, interpret, evaluate, and synthesize evidence in a comprehensive way in support of one's ideas. - SLO 4: Identify and critically evaluate the assumptions in and the context of an argument. - SLO 5: Effectively distinguish and convey inductive and deductive patterns as appropriate, sequencing arguments and evidence logically to draw valid conclusions and articulate related outcomes (implications and consequences).
+- 1: Locate and evaluate sources, through library research, and integrate research through appropriate citation and quotation; - 2: Present effective arguments that use a full range of legitimate rhetorical and logical strategies to articulate and explain their positions on complex issues in dialogue with other points of view; - 3: Locate, interpret, evaluate, and synthesize evidence in a comprehensive way in support of one's ideas; - 4: Identify and critically evaluate the assumptions in and the context of an argument. - 5: Distinguish and convey inductive and deductive patterns as appropriate, sequencing arguments and evidence logically to draw valid conclusions and articulate related outcomes (implications and consequences).